Start an LLC in South Carolina with these Five Easy Steps

 STEP 3: File the South Carolina LLC Articles of Organization

-To register your South Carolina LLC, you will need to file the Articles of Organization with the State of South Carolina.
+To register your South Carolina LLC, you'll need to file the Articles of Organization with the Secretary of State.
 You can apply online or by mail.
-Some states refer to the Articles of Organization as the Certificate of Formation or Certificate of Organization.

-OPTION 1: File Online with the State of South Carolina
+OPTION 1: File Online with the South Carolina Secretary of State

 - OR -